Cardinals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Justin Steele (7-2) to the mound for his 14th start this season.
+- Marcus Stroman (9-4) will take the mound for the Cubs, his 17th start of the season.

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

 |Opponent